Kanhachatti: Kandynagar

-Kanhachatti is located at a short distance from the block headquarter - Kandynagar.
+Kanhachatti is located a short distance from the block headquarter - Kandynagar.
 The Kharwar king was in the Kandynagar pargana.
 The famous ruler of Kharwars, the descendants of Raja Pratap Dhaval Dev of Rohtas Gadh, were the kings of Kandy Pargana.
 They were also relatives of Ramgarh Raj.
 The Kharwars ruled in this pargana for about 200 years.

 Kandinagar was never attacked: Kandy Pargana was never attacked.
 Being a small sultanate, it remained safe.
 Now this family has no descendants.
 The king, who was once always illuminated, is no longer going to light a lamp in the fort.
 Since when has the Sultanate disintegrated?

 A story is prevalent among the villagers about this royal family.
 It is said that the Kharwar king of Kedinagar was fond of tying and adorning the turban.
 For this he was known far and wide.
 He had to go to Padma Fort to attend an important meeting on the expansion of the kingdom.
 There was a gathering of many kings.
 But the Kandinagar king, who is fond of turban, spent the night only in grooming the turban.
 Due to this he could not reach Padma on time.
 When he arrived it was too late.
 Ramgarh Raja got the benefit of this.
 Kedinagar Raja suffered heavy losses.
 After this the sultanate of Kharwar king was reduced to just 10 kos.
 Tarakeswar Singh was the last descendant of the Raj family.

 The king's citadel was in a large mound which has now turned into ruins.